 The profit made by a company limited by shares can only be legally removed from the business by its owners if they follow certain procedures.
 This is because, unlike sole trader businesses, limited companies are separate legal entities.
 All profit belongs to the business until it is distributed to directors and shareholders as remuneration via the appropriate legal channels.

 You can extract all business profits as a director’s salary, but it is more tax-efficient to take a smaller salary and make up the rest of your income as shareholder dividends.
 The best way to do this is to take a salary up to your Personal Allowance, which is tax-free.
 This will also ensure you preserve your right to a state pension and benefits.

-You can issue dividends to yourself on a pro-rata basis, in relation to the percentage of company shares you own, whether that’s 100%, 75%, 50%, or any other amount.
-This can be done as often or infrequently as necessary, as long as the company has enough retained post-tax profit after all bills, costs and expenses have been subtracted from the turnover.
+A company can issue dividends to its members (each member receiving in proportion to the shares held) as often or infrequently as necessary, provided the company enough retained post-tax profit after all bills, costs and expenses have been subtracted from turnover.

 If there is no profit left in your business bank account after allowing for these liabilities, you cannot issue dividends.
 If you do, the dividend will be deemed illegal and you could face severe consequences from HMRC.
 Salaries, however, can continue to be paid even if your company is making a loss because this kind of payment is viewed as an expense.